All Episodes

 And then it's the job of the police who you defunded.

-It's accelerating rapidly, and I think the real difference is it used to appeal to human beings' selfish nature, right?
+And I think the real difference is it used to appeal to human beings' selfish nature, right?

 Greed, while accusing you of being greedy for wanting to keep what you've earned and absolving themselves of the greed of taking what you've earned.

-So it used to appeal to human nature, sinful nature, greed, slothfulness.
+So, it used to appeal to human nature, sinful nature, greed, slothfulness.

 Yeah, I don't want to work, but I want the money.

-But now they've gone so far that even the people who may be greedy and slothful still innately recognize, oh, wait a second.
+But now, they've gone so far that even the people who may be greedy and slothful still innately recognize, oh, wait a second, no, that's not natural that I can't protect my family.

 They really have overreached to the point of it being in flagrant violation of natural human, not even civil, human rights.

-And that's pretty hard for them to socially engineer, because they would have to effectively socially re-engineer the entire human race, every society since ever.
+And that's pretty hard for them to socially engineer because they would have to effectively socially re-engineer the entire human race, every society since ever.

 These are pretty universal truths.